phalcon-orphanage/docs/es-es/di.md

 <a name='registering-services'></a>

-## Registering services in the Container
+## Registrar servicios en el contenedor

 The framework itself or the developer can register services.
 When a component A requires component B (or an instance of its class) to operate, it can request component B from the container, rather than creating a new instance component B.